 - Inner peace eliminates negative, futile and restless thinking.

-- It improves your relationships with other people.
+- Peace and tranquility improve your relationships with other people.

 - It makes life look brighter and brings forward a positive attitude toward life.